-As agencies move their information technology infrastructure to the cloud, some of their network traffic no longer traverses traditional NCPS sensors, and security information about that traffic may no longer be captured by NCPS.
-The NCPS program is evolving to ensure that security information about cloud-based traffic can be captured and analyzed and CISA analysts can continue to provide situational awareness and support to the agencies.
-To support this goal, CISA is deploying a cloud-based architecture, the Cloud Log Aggregation Warehouse (CLAW), to collect and analyze agency cloud security data.
-The NCPS Cloud Interface Reference Architecture (NCIRA), which is being released in two volumes, explains how agencies can provide cloud-generated security information to that system.
-Agencies can refer to the NCIRA for guidance on telemetry.
-Additional information about NCPS authorities can be found in Appendix A.
+As agencies move their information technology infrastructure to the cloud, some of their network traffic no longer traverses traditional EINSTEIN sensors, and security information about that traffic may no longer be captured by EINSTEIN.
+CISA programs are evolving to ensure that security information about cloud-based traffic can be captured and, and CISA analysts can continue to provide situational awareness and support to the agencies.
+To support this goal, CISA is deploying a cloud-based architecture, the Comprehensive Log Aggregation Warehouse (CLAW), to collect and analyze agency cloud security data.
+The CISA Cloud Interface Reference Architecture (C-CIRA - formerly known as NCIRA)18, which includes in two volumes, explains how agencies can provide cloud-generated security information to that system.
+Agencies can refer to the C-CIRA (formerly known as National Cloud Interface Architecture - NCIRA) for guidance on telemetry.
+Additional information about EINSTEIN authorities can be found in Appendix A.